ncstate-sat/popover/README.md

 ## Installation

-SAT Popover has a peer dependency on the Angular CDK to leverage its overlay API.
+`sat-popover` has a peer dependency on the Angular CDK to leverage its overlay API.

 ```
-npm install --save @sat/popover @angular/cdk
+npm install --save @ncstate/sat-popover @angular/cdk
 ```

 If you want the popover animations to work, you must include `BrowserAnimationsModule` in your app.